- About BUas

 BUas is strengthening its commitment to internationalisation at home, making global learning a reality for every student, not just those who study abroad.

-In January 2026, BUas became a founding member of COILectiVE NL, a new Dutch network that advances Collaborative Online International Learning (COIL) across mbo, hbo and research universities nationwide.
-Coordinated by Nuffic and The Hague University of Applied Sciences (THUAS), the network connects educators and institutions to share knowledge, develop resources and build new international teaching partnerships.
+In January 2026, BUas became a founding member of COILectiVE NL, a new Dutch network that advances Collaborative Online International Learning (COIL) across mbo schools, hbo institutes and research universities nationwide.
+Coordinated by Nuffic and The Hague University of Applied Sciences (THUAS), the network connects educators and institutions to share knowledge, develop resources, and build new international teaching partnerships.
 BUas proudly serves on the coordination team.

-The timing could not be better.
-Just weeks later, in February 2026, BUas and THUAS successfully secured national NRO funding to scale and structurally embed COIL across BUas programmes, a significant step forward for the institution's Internationalisation at Home strategy.
+The timing could hardly have been better.
+Just weeks later, in February 2026, BUas and THUAS successfully secured national NRO (Netherlands Initiative for Education Research) funding to scale up and embed COIL across BUas programmes on a lasting basis – a significant step forward for the institute’s Internationalisation at Home strategy.

 What is COIL?

 COIL is a teaching method in which educators from institutions in different countries co-design and co-facilitate collaborative online learning assignments that are embedded directly within the curriculum.
 Students work together with international peers on shared tasks, without needing to travel.
-At BUas, COIL projects are central to the Internationalisation at Home strategy, ensuring that every student can develop global perspectives and intercultural competences, regardless of whether they have the opportunity to participate in a study abroad programme.
+At BUas, COIL projects are central to its Internationalisation at Home strategy, ensuring that every student can develop global perspectives and intercultural competencies, regardless of whether they have the opportunity to study abroad.

 What the research project will examine